chipmusic/undo_stack/readme.md

+*Work in Progress.
+Currently does not work outside project it was created for.*
 A Minimalistic Undo/Redo library created for personal projects.
 Use at your own risk!

 Whenever your application data changes to a new value, you can push the old value into the UndoStack using the `UndoStack::push` method.
 Calling `UndoStack::undo` will walk through the stack returning past_stack values, but possible values above the current position are still available via the `UndoStack::redo` method, which will cause the stack to walk back into the present.